wp-plugins/sierotki/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Configure options 'Apperance' => 'Orphan' (default all options are turn on).

+== Frequently Asked Questions ==

+= When this plugin replace spaces? =

+Plugins works when viewing the content and does not modify your content.

 == Screenshots ==

 1. Orphan Options

 == Changelog ==

+= 2.0 - 2012-08-12 =

 * BUGFIX: fixed permistion to configuration page
+* BUGFIX: fixed replacement for strings starting with a orphan
+* REFACTORING: rewrite code to the class
+* IMPROVMENT: add some shorts of academic degree
+* IMPROVMENT: massive increase orphans dictionary thx to [adpawl](http://podbabiogorze.info.pl)

 = 1.4.2 - 2012-03-02 =